-The reason is after foreclosure, if the bank wants to sell the home, it is unlikely to receive a higher offer than the short sale offer on the table.
-On the other hand, if the bank feels the real estate market may appreciate, a foreclosure may be a more profitable venture for the bank.
+With foreclosure, a bank takes possession of the house, then resells it at a mortgage auction to the highest bidder.
+If a bank receives an offer that is close to market value, it may be more likely to accept that offer instead of foreclosing.
+After foreclosure, if the bank wants to sell the home, it is unlikely to receive a higher offer than the short sale offer on the table.
+On the other hand, if the bank feels the real estate market may appreciate, a foreclosure may be a more profitable venture.

-According to the National Consumer Law Center, about two-thirds of the loans made since 2005 have been securitized.
+Of the $600 billion in subprime loans that were originated in 2006, over 75% were securitized according to the Financial Crisis Inquiry Commission.
 Securitization is a process that involves gathering hundreds to thousands of loans into one package and selling that package in the secondary market.

-Often, the purchaser is a trust.
-Trusts are comprised of investors.
+Often, the purchaser is a trust composed of investors.
 After the loans are pooled and sold, the trust hires a service provider to collect monthly payments and distribute that money to the investors.
 That securitization agreement is called a pooling and servicer agreement or PSA.

 It matters little to service providers whether the home's value falls or enters foreclosure because the service provider gets paid regardless through service fees, default fees, floated interest, and investment interest on the loans the provider services.